 Create Template from Model.
 For existing SLX files, set

 the compression and then save the model.

 Define Location of Design Data.
 Use the External Data section to specify the location of the design data that your model uses.
 You can define design data in the base workspace or in a data dictionary.
 See Migrate Single Model to Use Dictionary.

 Callbacks.
 Use the Callbacks section to specify functions to invoke at specific points during the simulation of the model.
 Select the callback from the list.
 In the box, enter the function you want to invoke for the selected callback.
 For information on these callbacks, see Create Model Callbacks.

 Some version information is stored as model parameters in a model.
 You can access this

 The table describes the model parameters used by Simulink to store version information.

 Name of the person who created this model.

 User-entered description of this model.
-Enter or edit a description on the Description tab of the Model Properties dialog box.
-You can view the model description by typing
+In the Property Inspector, on the Info tab, enter or edit a description for the model in the Description box.
+To view the model description at the MATLAB Command Window, enter:

 Name of the user who last saved the model.